medric49/facial_recognition/README.md

 # Facial Recognition
-A program created to train a model in order to recognize some people on an image.
-This model will be trained from  photos of these people, and after it will be able to recognize any of these people on any image.
+A program created to train a DL model in order to recognize people on images.
+The model will be trained on photos of these people, and then will be able to recognize any of these people on any image.
 This program uses **[Keras](https://keras.io/)** to create its neural network and **[OpenCV](https://opencv.org/)** (cv2) for image processing.

 ## How do we train the model ?
-First of all, we should add images of heads of these people in the folder **images/**.
+Add images of heads of these people in the folder **images/**.
 Each group of photos ( preferably the photos of head) of each person must be placed in a folder named by this person's name.
-After that, we must train our model by executing this command in the project root
+After that, train our model by executing this command in the project root
 ```shell
    python3 trainer.py
 ```

 ## How do we use the model for recognition ?
-After that our model be trained, we must execute this command in the project root
+Execute this command in the project root
 ```shell
    python3 main.py path/to/image.jpg
 ```